 Tools That Help Mitigation Efforts

-Security is a shared responsibility between the cloud provider and your organisation.
-Thus, whether your journey to the cloud may be just beginning, or you are advanced in containerised infrastructure and microservices architectures, layered security is critical to reduce risk in existing gaps.
+Security is a shared responsibility between the cloud provider and your organization.
+Thus, whether your journey to the cloud may be just beginning, or you are advanced in containerized infrastructure and microservices architectures, layered security is critical to reduce risk in existing gaps.
 Tools like Trend Micro Cloud One™ – Conformity increase protection by checking cloud architecture misconfigurations and providing remediation direction.
 Conformity delivers continuous security scans of Amazon S3 buckets and limits files to as few systems with the least privileges possible.

 You can preemptively protect your file storage by implementing a solution that continually scans files in motion for malicious or inappropriate content.
 Runtime protection using Trend Micro Cloud One™ – Application Security defends against zero-day threats as well as common OWASP top 10 vulnerabilities as they try to infiltrate your runtime applications, including serverless containers and functions.